polyluxus/runxtb.bash/README.md

  * `crest.prepare.sh` A small script that creates a new directory with a suitable `coord` file to start a `crest` run.
  * `README.md` This file.
- * `configure` A directury containing a script to configure the wrapper.
+ * `configure` A directory containing a script to configure the wrapper.
+ * `guides` A directory with markup-formatted file(s), which can be used as tutorials.

 ## Exit status